-If you need to replace your cartridges, use the make and model that should be located on a sticker on the top or side of your filter.
+If you need to replace your cartridges, use the make and model of your specific unit and it should be located on a sticker on the top or side of your filter.
 If it's not legible or not attached to the filter you can measure the cartridge.
-Measurements should be taken for the length (top to bottom) of the cartridge and the diameter (outside edges).
+Measurements should be taken for the length top to bottom of the cartridge and the diameter outside edges.

 Please use all appropriate and proper safety precautions when attempting projects on this website.
 All projects are attempted at the reader's own risk.